Triellis/Enchanted-Oasis/docs/API.md

   badgeText: string; // badge text
   badgeColor: string; // badge color
-  creatorId: string; // id of the faculty who created this notification };
+  creatorId: string; // id of the faculty who created this notification
+  creatorName: string; // name of the user who created this notification };
 ```